wcoastsands/input-debugger/README.md

 # Readme
-The _Unity Input Debugger_ is a utility for logging joystick axis and button inputs in Unity.
+The _Unity Input Debugger_ is a utility for logging joystick inputs in Unity.
 See the the [Wiki] for more info.

 Please see [CHANGELOG.md](CHANGELOG.md) for a list of releases and notable changes.